Tibinsunny/indianspices-api/readme.md

 # IndianSpices API
 An API to get data from indianspices.com.
-I managed to scrape the site which allows users to access get all requeired data from a single endpoint
+I managed to scrape the site which allows users to access and get all requeired data from a single endpoint

 ### ⚙  Why I build this ?
 There was no official API to fetch data from the server .
 Which reduced the number of userful apps and alert systems.
 So If a public api is avilable users will be able to hit the endpoint to create beautiful apps on the top of this api